YapengTeng/LabelTool/README.md

 ## Updates!!

 Change these variables ``unique_code``、``eml_id``、``eml_secret``、``browser``、``cornell_eml`` with your own values.
 Then ``run pipeline.py``
+If sometimes the code failed, just restart it.
+It will automatically setup the environment again.
 Note: we don't have funtions to erease all points, and pls label images one by one; you cannot save keypoints if there exists unlabeled images between except directly using ``reuse`` function.

 # environment